 Looking for Father Frank, we hear him arguing with Father Joseph outside.

 “True to your Franciscan vows, you sew doubt about our catechism in my youth group,” Father Joseph is upset.
-“Those boys turn it into a Baptist revival tent meeting.”
+“Those boys turned it into a Baptist revival tent meeting.”

 “You must let your heart answer the questions they ask.”